Infineon/mtb-example-psoc6-usb-msc-filesystem-freertos/README.md

 ### In Eclipse IDE for ModusToolbox:

-1. Click the **New Application** link in the Quick Panel (or, use **File** > **New** > **ModusToolbox Application**).
+1. Click the **New Application** link in the **Quick Panel** (or, use **File** > **New** > **ModusToolbox Application**).
+This launches the [Project Creator](http://www.cypress.com/ModusToolboxProjectCreator) tool.

 2. Pick a kit supported by the code example from the list shown in the **Project Creator - Choose Board Support Package (BSP)** dialog.

    When you select a supported kit, the example is reconfigured automatically to work with the kit.
-To work with a different supported kit later, use the **Library Manager** to choose the BSP for the supported kit.
+To work with a different supported kit later, use the [Library Manager](https://www.cypress.com/ModusToolboxLibraryManager) to choose the BSP for the supported kit.
 You can use the Library Manager to select or update the BSP and firmware libraries used in this application.

-   To access the Library Manager, right-click the application name from the Project Workspace window in the IDE, and select **ModusToolbox** > **Library Manager**.
-You can also access it from the **Quick Panel**.
+To access the Library Manager, click the link from the Quick Panel.

    You can also just start the application creation process again and select a different kit.

    If you want to use the application for a kit not listed here, you may need to update the source files.
 If the kit does not have the required resources, the application may not work.

-3. In the **Project Creator - Select Application** dialog, choose the example.
+3. In the **Project Creator - Select Application** dialog, choose the example by enabling the checkbox.

-4. Optionally, update the **Application Name** and **Location** fields with the application name and local path where the application is created.
+4. Optionally, change the suggested **New Application Name**.

+5. Enter the local path in the **Application(s) Root Path** field to indicate where the application needs to be created.

+   Applications that can share libraries can be placed in the same root path.

-5. Click **Create** to complete the application creation process.
+6. Click **Create** to complete the application creation process.

-For more details, see the Eclipse IDE for ModusToolbox User Guide: *{ModusToolbox install directory}/ide_{version}/docs/mt_ide_user_guide.pdf*.
+For more details, see the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide) (locally available at *{ModusToolbox install directory}/ide_{version}/docs/mt_ide_user_guide.pdf*).

 ### In Command-line Interface (CLI):

+ModusToolbox provides the Project Creator as both a GUI tool and a command line tool to easily create one or more ModusToolbox applications.
+See the "Project Creator Tools" section of the [ModusToolbox User Guide](https://www.cypress.com/ModusToolboxUserGuide) for more details.

+Alternatively, you can manually create the application using the following steps.

 1. Download and unzip this repository onto your local machine, or clone the repository.

 2. Open a CLI terminal and navigate to the application folder.

    On Linux and macOS, you can use any terminal application.
-On Windows, navigate to the modus-shell directory (*{ModusToolbox install directory}/tools_\<version>/modus-shell*) and run *Cygwin.bat*.
+On Windows, open the **modus-shell** app from the Start menu.

+   **Note:** The cloned application contains a default BSP file (*TARGET_xxx.mtb*) in the *deps* folder.
+Use the [Library Manager](https://www.cypress.com/ModusToolboxLibraryManager) (`make modlibs` command) to select and download a different BSP file, if required.
+If the selected kit does not have the required resources or is not [supported](#supported-kits-make-variable-target), the application may not work.

 3. Import the required libraries by executing the `make getlibs` command.

+Various CLI tools include a `-h` option that prints help information to the terminal screen about that tool.
+For more details, see the [ModusToolbox User Guide](https://www.cypress.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox install directory}/docs_{version}/mtb_user_guide.pdf*).

 ### In Third-party IDEs:

-1. Follow the instructions from the [CLI](#in-command-line-interface-cli) section to download or clone the repository, and import the libraries using the `make getlibs` command.
+1. Follow the instructions from the [CLI](#in-command-line-interface-cli) section to create the application, and import the libraries using the `make getlibs` command.

 2. Export the application to a supported IDE using the `make <ide>` command.

+    For a list of supported IDEs and more details, see the "Exporting to IDEs" section of the [ModusToolbox User Guide](https://www.cypress.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox install directory}/docs_{version}/mtb_user_guide.pdf*.

 3. Follow the instructions displayed in the terminal to create or import the application as an IDE project.

-For more details, see the "Exporting to IDEs" section of the ModusToolbox User Guide: *{ModusToolbox install directory}/ide_{version}/docs/mtb_user_guide.pdf*.

 ## Operation

+If using a PSoC 64 Secure MCU kit (like CY8CKIT-064B0S2-4343W), the PSoC 64 Secure MCU must be provisioned with keys and policies before being programmed.
+Follow the instructions in the [Secure Boot SDK User Guide](https://www.cypress.com/documentation/software-and-drivers/psoc-64-secure-mcu-secure-boot-sdk-user-guide) to provision the device.
+If the kit is already provisioned, copy-paste the keys and policy folder to the application folder.

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.